wmahlous/adventostaffing/README.md

             [ERROR    sainsburys_webpage_scraper.py:  46 - get_ripe_fruits_json     ] Connecting to "http://hiring-tests.s3-website-eu-west-1.amazonaws.com/2015_Developer_Scrape/5_products.html" failed with: HTTPConnectionPool(host='hiring-tests.s3-website-eu-west-1.amazonaws.com', port=80): Max retries exceeded with url: /2015_Developer_Scrape/5_products.html (Caused by NewConnectionError('<requests.packages.urllib3.connection.HTTPConnection object at 0x7fceeb66d750>: Failed to establish a new connection: [Errno 115] Operation now in progress',))

 This error message means that an HTTP request failed for some reason.
 The most common reason for this is timeout.
 Try increasing the value (seconds) of the TIMEOUT variable at the top of sainsburys_webpage_scraper.py (TIMEOUT = 5).
 If that doesn't work then try entering the link in your browser.
-If that still doesn;t work that means the link is broken.
+If that still doesn't work that means the link is broken.

 Note: The main URL is defined at the top of sainsburys_webpage_scraper.py (RIPE_FRUITS_URL = ...).
 If connection failed for this URL then the resulting JSON string will be empty as the main page is crucial.
 If connection failed for one of the embedded links (there will be one link per product) then the product will be skipped (and warning message issued as mentioned in previous point).